-thus, by using the linear system $|D_{2}|$, we obtain: \begin{prop} The surface $X$ is a double cover of $\PP^{2}$ branched over a smooth sextic curve $C_{6}$ which has a $6$-tangent conic, a tangent cuspidal cubic and a tangent rational cuspidal octic, such that the cusps are on $C_{6}$, and at each intersection point of the octic or the cubic with $C_{6}$ the multiplicity is even. \end{prop}
+\begin{prop} The surface $X$ is a double cover of $\,\PP^{2}$ branched over a smooth sextic curve $C_{6}$ which has a $6$-tangent conic, a tangent cuspidal cubic and a tangent rational cuspidal octic such that the cusps are on $C_{6}$, and at each intersection point of the octic or the cubic with $C_{6}$, the multiplicity is even. \end{prop}